SkypLabs/packer-debian/README.md

       timeout           = 30m
       username          = root

-In addition, several variable files are available in order to precise which version of Debian you want to use.
-The Packer `-var-file` option has to be used with one of these files.
+In addition, several variable files are available to precise which version of Debian should be used via the Packer `-var-file` option.

 ## Use this template behind a proxy